Currently reading: Renault 5 design revealed ahead of February debut

 At the rear end, the gap between the upper and lower segments of the brake light is wider than before.
 The light bar that spanned the full width of the rear end has been replaced with a solid-black trim piece.

-Alongside the release of teaser images, the brand also confirmed that the new 5's 52kWh battery yields a range of 248 miles, according to WLTP tests.
+The brand has also confirmed that the new 5's 52kWh battery yields a range of 248 miles, according to WLTP tests.

 The 5 is being developed to be the most fun small electric car to drive, according to Renault boss Luca de Meo and his fellow company executives.
 "The Renault 5 is the car that everybody wants.
 It's a legend that inspired all generations, and everyone is looking forward to it,” de Meo said at a recent event.